-Tian \textit{et al.} \cite{tian2021privacy} developed a novel domain generalization method based on gradient aggregation, leveraging the gradient as a kernel mean embedding to align distributions across domains and improve model generalization capability under privacy constraints, achieving better performance and generalization capability under the privacy-preserving condition.
-Different distributions of observed data from multiple sources are modeled separately, and a kernel-based method is used to adaptively learn their similarities \cite{vo2022adaptive}, resulting in an adaptive factor that measures the similarity between the distributions.
-In the collaborative learning setting among distributed clients facilitated by a central server, Salgia \textit{et al.} \cite{salgia2023collaborative} introduced a kernel-based bandit algorithm using surrogate Gaussian process models, achieving near-optimal regret performance, and demonstrate the effectiveness of using sparse approximations to reduce communication overhead among clients.
-Hong \textit{et al.} \cite{hong2021communication} proposed eM-KOFL and pM-KOFL algorithms for Online Federated Learning achieve near-optimal performance while minimizing communication costs, with pM-KOFL demonstrating comparable performance to vM-KOFL (or eM-KOFL) across different online learning tasks.
+Tian \textit{et al.} \cite{tian2021privacy} developed a novel DG method based on gradient aggregation, leveraging the gradient as a kernel mean embedding to align distributions across domains and improve model generalization capability under privacy constraints, achieving better performance and generalization capability under the privacy-preserving condition. \hlyellow{Huang \textit{et al.}\mbox{\cite{huang2021fl}} introduced the FL neural tangent kernel, a novel analytical framework for overparameterized ReLU neural networks trained in FL, which theoretically converged at a linear rate to a global optimum and demonstrated promising generalization capabilities.} Different distributions of observed data from multiple sources are modeled separately, and a kernel-based method was used to adaptively learn their similarities \cite{vo2022adaptive}, resulting in an adaptive factor that measures the similarity between the distributions.
+In the collaborative learning setting among distributed clients facilitated by a central server, Salgia \textit{et al.} \cite{salgia2023collaborative} introduced a kernel-based bandit algorithm using surrogate Gaussian process models, achieving near-optimal regret performance, and demonstrated the effectiveness of using sparse approximations to reduce communication overhead among clients.
+Hong \textit{et al.} \cite{hong2021communication} proposed eM-KOFL and pM-KOFL algorithms for Online FL achieve near-optimal performance while minimizing communication costs, with pM-KOFL demonstrating comparable performance to vM-KOFL (or eM-KOFL) across different online learning tasks.

-\paragraph{Feature disentanglement-based FDG } Feature disentanglement is a widely adopted strategy for mitigating challenges related to domain shift and negative transfer when dealing with different domains, aiming to separate the domain-invariant features and domain-specific features from training samples\cite{kouw2019review, wilson2020survey}.
+\paragraph{Feature disentanglement-based FDG } Feature disentanglement is a widely adopted strategy for mitigating challenges related to domain shift and negative transfer when handling different domains, aiming to separate the domain-invariant features and domain-specific features from training samples\cite{kouw2019review, wilson2020survey}.
 In FDG, feature disentanglement-based methods extend the principles of feature disentanglement to the FL setting and aim to learn disentangled representations by leveraging the distributed data from multiple source domains while ensuring privacy preservation and data locality.